 Building Subgraphs on Cosmos

-This guide is an introduction on building subgraphs indexing Cosmos based blockchains.
+This guide is an introduction on building subgraphs indexing based blockchains.

 There are currently three types of handlers supported for the Cosmos subgraphs: